rflepp/SplitterNet-Efficient-Mobile-Denoising-Models-CVPR2024/README.md

-## Baseline Models for Mobile Image Denoising Applications
+## SplitterNet and more Mobile Image Denoising Deep Learning Models

 <br/>